Kaan Kairinen

-Kasper Kaan Özden Kairinen (born 22 December 1998) is a Finnish professional footballer, who plays as a central midfielder for Czech First League club Sparta Prague and the Finland national team.
+Kasper Kaan Özden Kairinen (born 22 December 1998) is a Finnish professional footballer who plays as a central midfielder for Greek Super League club AEK Athens and the Finland national team.

 Early life

 Kairinen was born to a Turkish father and a Finnish mother in Turku, and was raised in Runosmäki neighbourhood.

 Club career

 Inter Turku

 Kairinen is a youth exponent from Inter Turku.
 He made his Veikkausliiga debut at 25 October 2014 against FF Jaro, coming on as a substitute for Kalle Kauppi after 70 minutes in a 1–0 home defeat.
 Kairinen became the second-youngest player in Inter Turku's history to play for the club, since he made his debut at the age of 15.

 In October 2015, Kairinen was named among the top 50 best young talents in world football by The Guardian.
 He also spent time with Juventus on trial and was offered a contract.